mpayumo/accident-severity-us/README.md

 ## Data Source

 The dataset is a nationwide traffic accident record of 49 U.S. states between Feb.
 2016 to Dec.
 2019.
 It was obtained from Sobhan Moosavi, Srinivasan Parthasarathy, Mohammad Hossein Samavatian, Rajiv Ramnath, researchers from Ohio State University who wrote a [paper](https://arxiv.org/pdf/1906.05409.pdf) describing vehicle accidents in the country under a grant from the Ohio Supercomputer Center.
-It initially has 49 features and 2,974,335 data points.
+The researchers purposely released the dataset to the public in order to democratize its utility for machine learning model development by interested individuals.
+It contains 49 features and 2,974,335 data points.
 You can find it [here](https://smoosavi.org/datasets/us_accidents).

 ## Exploratory Data Analysis